Tyrn/wei/the-insider-en.typ

      "Do they sing about Kissur?"

-     "They  sing  about  Kissur,  about  his  father,   grandfather,   great grandfather, and so on - all the  way to the original clan founder who, if I am not mistaken, married a forest mermaid."
+     "They  sing  about  Kissur,  about  his  father,   grandfather,   great grandfather, and so on---all the  way to the original clan founder who, if I am not mistaken, married a forest mermaid."

      "You are mistaken.
 He  didn't marry her, he raped her.
 And that caused